sankalpsrv/Schematise/README.md

 ### Ethical considerations

-- App shall provide a disclaimer before executing and at the generated results in each case regarding the results not constituting legal advice.
 - No user data will be sought or stored in any place.
-The database integration will store the inference results for each statute.
+The database integration (in the future) will store the inference results for each statute.

 ### LLMs being compared